-As a child, Kate’s parents, along with Dr. Kupersmith and a few other community members, had banded together to form an independent day school that would provide their children with an exceptional education.
-At the time, Dr. Kupersmith, who has since moved on to be the Headmaster at Christ Church Episcopal School, became the first Headmaster of their new school.
+As a child, Kate’s parents, along with Dr. Leonard Kupersmith and a few other community members, formed an independent day school that would provide their children with an exceptional education.
+At the time, Dr. Kupersmith, who has since retired from his headship at Christ Church Episcopal School, became the first Head of School of their new school.
 However, Kate fondly remembers receiving an excellent education and enjoying being under Dr. Kupersmith’s leadership.
 Thinking about her own education helped her dream about what she wanted for her own children.

 Kate says, “We made a checklist for moving forward, and education was a main priority.”
-The Sturdevants heard that Dr. Kupersmith had moved to South Carolina as the headmaster of a school with values similar to their own and, after a bit of research, made the move shortly they sold their business in 2015.
+The Sturdevants heard that Dr. Kupersmith had moved to South Carolina as the Head of School of a school with values similar to their own and, after a bit of research, made the move shortly they sold their business in 2015.

 “If I could have drawn a picture of what I wanted for my kids,” Kate says, “it would have been CCES.
 It’s been great and hasn’t let us down yet.”